M66B/FairEmail/docs/FAQ-ta-rIN.md

 <a name="faq60"></a>
 **(60) Did you know ... ?**

-* Did you know that starred messages can be synchronized/kept always? (this can be enabled in the receive settings) (this can be enabled in the receive settings)
+* Did you know that starred messages can be synchronized/kept always? (this can be enabled in the receive settings)
 * Did you know that you can long press the 'write message' icon to go to the drafts folder?
-* Did you know there is an advanced option to mark messages read when they are moved? (archiving and trashing is also moving) (archiving and trashing is also moving)
+* Did you know there is an advanced option to mark messages read when they are moved? (archiving and trashing is also moving)
 * Did you know that you can select text (or an email address) in any app on recent Android versions and let FairEmail search for it?
 * Did you know that FairEmail has a tablet mode?
 Rotate your device in landscape mode and conversation threads will be opened in a second column if there is enough screen space.
-Rotate your device in landscape mode and conversation threads will be opened in a second column if there is enough screen space.
 * Did you know that you can long press a reply template to create a draft message from the template?
 * Did you know that you can long press, hold and swipe to select a range of messages?
 * Did you know that you can retry sending messages by using pull-down-to-refresh in the outbox?